 Since FHA and VA are government entities, they will not consider cannabis income.
 Fannie Mae and Freddie Mac will also not allow cannabis income to be used to qualify - with very few exceptions.
 Mortgage lenders who offer loan products under these organizations must follow their specific guidelines and will likely deny home loans to cannabis workers.

 The only exception would be Fannie Mae’s 3% down payment assistance program.
 This program allows W-2 tax income but not independent contractors.
-If you own less than 25% of a cannabis business, you are considered an independent contractor and may qualify.
+If you own 25% or more of a cannabis business or receive a 1099, you are considered an independent contractor.
 However, mortgage lenders who approve loans for borrowers with cannabis-derived income risk losing their FHA licensing.

 The more complex answer: In rare instances…maybe.